44100hertz/KonStructEd/libkon/README.md

    special structure-only node.
 These would likely be created using plugins, and could appear in many ways in the structure editing UI, marked either by special comments or by a specific structure match.

+## Editor
+LibKon also provides features for editing the CST, ideally for integration with an Editor UI, such as the one currently built around it.
+This enables modifications to the CST such as adding or removing nodes in a way that preserves an essential axiom of KonStructEd: the CST and source text must have a 1:1 mapping between each other.

 ## Unparser
 The "unparser" or serializer is used to write the edited structure back to